camwebb/akflora/pages_md/blog2.md

-project is not yet attempting to integrating occurrences, but since we are working on a regional flora, it will be convenient to restrict the list of taxa to just those occurring in Alaska and nearby lands, and a number of online name resources also offer presence or absence by geographical region (BONAP, USDA-PLANTS).
+project is not yet attempting to integrating occurrences, but since we are working on a regional flora, it will be convenient to restrict the list of taxa to just those occurring in Alaska and nearby lands, and a number of online name resources offer presence or absence by geographical region (BONAP, USDA-PLANTS).

 ### How do these various name resources compare?